CrowdNotifier/crowdnotifier-sdk-ios/README.md

 ---- | ----------- | -------------
-init | Initializes the SDK and configures it | `func initialize()` getVenueInfo | Returns information about the data contained in a QR code, or an error if the QR code does not have a valid format or does not match the expected base URL | `getVenueInfo(qrCode: String, baseUrl: String) -> Result<VenueInfo, CrowdNotifierError>` addCheckin | Stores a check-in given arrival time, departure time, notification key and the venue's public key.
-Returns the id of the stored entry. | `addCheckin(arrivalTime: Date, departureTime: Date, notificationKey: Bytes, venuePublicKey: Bytes) -> Result<String, CrowdNotifierError>` updateCheckin | Updates a checkin that has previously been stored | `updateCheckin(checkinId: String, newArrivalTime: Date, newDepartureTime: Date, notificationKey: Bytes, venuePublicKey: Bytes) -> Result<String, CrowdNotifierError>` checkForMatches | Given a set of published events with a known infected visitor, stores and returns those locally stored check-ins that overlap with one of the problematic events | `func checkForMatches(publishedSKs: [ProblematicEventInfo]) -> [ExposureEvent]` getExposureEvents | Returns all currently stored check-ins that have previously matched a problematic event | `getExposureEvents() -> [ExposureEvent]` cleanUpOldData | Removes all check-ins that are older than the specified number of days | `func cleanUpOldData(maxDaysToKeep: Int)`
+init | Initializes the SDK and configures it | `func initialize()` getVenueInfo | Returns information about the data contained in a QR code, or an error if the QR code does not have a valid format or does not match the expected base URL | `getVenueInfo(qrCode: String, baseUrl: String) -> Result<VenueInfo, CrowdNotifierError>` addCheckin | Stores a check-in given arrival time, departure time and the venue information.
+Returns the id of the stored entry. | `addCheckin(venueInfo: VenueInfo, arrivalTime: Date, departureTime: Date) -> Result<String, CrowdNotifierError>` updateCheckin | Updates a checkin that has previously been stored | `updateCheckin(checkinId: String, venueInfo: VenueInfo, newArrivalTime: Date, newDepartureTime: Date) -> Result<String, CrowdNotifierError>` checkForMatches | Given a set of published events with a known infected visitor, stores and returns those locally stored check-ins that overlap with one of the problematic events | `func checkForMatches(publishedSKs: [ProblematicEventInfo]) -> [ExposureEvent]` getExposureEvents | Returns all currently stored check-ins that have previously matched a problematic event | `getExposureEvents() -> [ExposureEvent]` cleanUpOldData | Removes all check-ins that are older than the specified number of days | `func cleanUpOldData(maxDaysToKeep: Int)`